zecellomaster/the-projection-room/2021 MLS/MLS Methodology.md

 The Projection Room Forecast has previously been restricted to predicting political events, with our other forecasts focused on the [2020 Presidential Election](https://zecellomaster.github.io/the-projection-room/president-2020/) and the [2021 Georgia Senate Runoffs](https://zecellomaster.github.io/the-projection-room/ga-runoffs-2021/).

-Now we've decided its high time to fulfill the other promise made in the byline of our website header: *predicting sports*.
+Now we've decided it's high time to fulfill the other promise made in the byline of our website header: *predicting sports*.
 To do this, we're trying our hands at forecasting the 2021 Major League Soccer (MLS) season.

 ## Background
 The forecast uses an MLS oriented version of the [*Elo rating system*](https://en.wikipedia.org/wiki/Elo_rating_system), a concept created by Hungarian-American physicist [Arpad Elo](https://en.wikipedia.org/wiki/Arpad_Elo) as a method to rank chess players.
 Specifically, it uses an algorithm based on the [World Football Elo Ratings](https://en.wikipedia.org/wiki/World_Football_Elo_Ratings), but has a few adjustments which will be discussed later.